honeyberry04's Personal Name List

 Usage: French, English, German, Dutch, Swedish, Norwegian, Danish, Finnish

-Pronounced: MA-RYAN(French) mar-ee-AN(English) ma-RYA-nə(German) MAH-ree-ahn-neh(Finnish)
+Pronounced: MA-RYAN(French) mar-ee-AN(English) ma-RYA-nə(German) ma-ree-YAH-nə(Dutch) MAH-ree-ahn-neh(Finnish)

-Personal remark: Nn Marnie
+Personal remark: Marnie

-Originally a French diminutive of Marie.
-It is also considered a combination of Marie and Anne 1.
+Combination of Marie and Anne 1, though it could also be considered a variant of Mariana or Mariamne.
 Shortly after the formation of the French Republic in 1792, a female figure by this name was adopted as the symbol of the state.

 Marilla